uberman07/uberman07/README.md

 ### Hi there 👋

 I am Mohammad Obaidur Rahman.
 But you will find me everywhere with handle name Safty Obaid.I am currently a Senior Year CS Undergraduate Student at American Internartional University-Bangladesh.
-Besides tech I'm also fairly invested in travelling,studying history,politics and literature.
+Besides tech I'm also fairly invested in studying history,politics & literature,cycling and travelling

 ---